 SEO Audit: Who Should Do It and Why It’s Important

-Whether you’re a small business owner or the Digital Strategy Manager for a multinational company, your website needs to stand out from the other 250 million or so websites on the internet.
+Whether you’re a small business owner or the Digital Strategy Manager for a multinational company, your website needs to stand out from the 1.13 billion websites worldwide on the internet.
 A site audit is the first step in formulating an effective SEO (Search Engine Optimisation) strategy.

 It shows parts of your website that present potential issues that must be addressed, challenges to overcome, and opportunities to improve.
 But what is an SEO Audit, who should do it and why is it so important?